uf-mil/mil/System-Alarms.md

 ### Trajectory Generator

+1. Entered unavoidable collision zone (0): abort
+1. No usable safety paths (1): No where to go, abort
 1. Planning failed (2): Will try to use a safety path
-1. Switching to safety path (4): Continue
-1. Entered unavoidable collision zone (0): abort
-1. Starting to re-plan (3): Continue
-1. Re-plan success (3): Continue
 1. Re-plan failure (2): Will try to use a safety path
-1. No usable safety paths (1): No where to go, abort